Software Testing Best Practices

 How to generate a beneficial test report?

-- Reproduce a bug before reporting it and include the steps of it.
+• Reproduce a bug before reporting it and include the steps for it.

-- Include screenshots as evidence for the existing defects and bugs.
+• Include screenshots as evidence of the existing defects and bugs.

-- Include a bug summary to discover the nature and the state of the bug/fault quickly.
+• Include a bug summary to quickly discover the nature and state of the bug/fault.

 Test Early and Test Often with a Shift-left approach

-Planning for quality assurance activities should be initiated at the start of development to yield optimal results.
-By focusing on testing throughout the entire SDLC, more realistic expectations can be set about deadlines without sacrificing product quality.
+Initiating QA activities at the start of development is one of the best practices for software testing, as it yields optimal results.
+Focusing on testing throughout the SDLC allows more realistic expectations to be set about deadlines without sacrificing product quality.

 Shift-Left Testing

-Traditionally, testing has begun after development was finished.
+Traditionally, testing began after the completion of the development.
 However, the agile methodology requires testers to begin testing from the start of the project.
-By commencing testing earlier in the software development process, defects are uncovered earlier.
+By doing so, you uncover defects earlier by commencing testing earlier in the software development.
 As we all know, the earlier you find a bug, the earlier you can fix it.
-Thus, time and money are saved, positive team relationships are maintained, product delivery is accelerated, and test coverage is boosted.
+Thus, it saves you time and money and maintains positive team relationships.
+In addition, it accelerates product delivery and boosts coverage of tests.

 Continuous Testing